Revision of the textile labelling regulation

 The strategy presents the Commission’s vision for the textile industry and lists a number of key actions the Commission intends to take on.
 By 2030, textiles on the EU market should be durable and recyclable, largely made of recycled fibres, free of hazardous substances and produced in an environmentally friendly way while respecting social rights.
 Fast fashion should be ‘out of fashion’ and re-use and repair services would be widely available.
 Textiles should be collected at the end of their lifetime and their incineration and landfilling reduced to a minimum thanks to innovative fibre-to-fibre recycling.

-The Commission will revise the textile labelling Regulation (planned for the 4th quarter 2024) to introduce specifications for physical and digital labelling of textiles, including sustainability and circularity parameters based on requirements under the proposed Regulation on eco-design for sustainable products.
+The Commission will revise the textile labelling Regulation to introduce specifications for physical and digital labelling of textiles, including sustainability and circularity parameters based on requirements under the proposed Regulation on eco-design for sustainable products.

 The Commission has carried out a stakeholder public consultation from 19 December 2023 to 15 April 2024, with a view to collecting evidence in relation to the functioning of the current Regulation regarding pre-identified problems and to seek opinions on envisaged solutions.